 Not to burst anyone’s bubble, but active investing might not really be everyone’s perfect cup of tea.
+Or is passive investing the way to go?
 In some instances, we might be better off leaving our investment decisions to a professional.
 But when is this the case?

 WHEN IS HANDING IT OVER TO THE PROFESSIONALS THE BETTER OPTION?